executablebooks/sphinx-book-theme/docs/contributing.md

 To do so, follow these steps:

 1. **Make your changes in `src/sphinx_book_theme/assets/`**.
 This folder contains all of the SCSS and Javascript that are used in this site.
-You should edit the files here, and they will be built and included with the site in the `sphinx_book_theme/` folder at build time.
+These files are compiled by the Sphinx Theme Builder, and placed in `src/sphinx_book_theme/theme/sphinx_book_theme/static` at build time.
 2. **Build the documentation**.
 You can use the following `tox` command:

    ```console